zakariabdc/express-rest/README.md

 # express-rest
-This is my first API with Node.JS Express
+This is my first API with Node.JS, Express and REST API